 A trained dog can fit better into society.
 Such a dog is naturally welcomed, appreciated and receives more positive feedback and reinforcement from friends, family and even passers-by.
 This creates a continuous cycle of positivity when dogs are discussed by such people.
 The reverse is the case with an untrained dog.
 Each incidence in which the dog has been a nuisance causes friends to avoid contact, neighbors to complain and non-dog companions to turn up their noses.
 This has the effect of raising anti-dog sentiments, as the conversations such individuals will have about dogs may be largely negative.
 This has the unfortunate outcome of increased dog restrictions, backed by law to buildings, businesses and institutions.
 Also, a trained dog will get used to a pet containment system much faster.

-A dog spends a large chunk of its waking moments with you; it lives with you, sleeps in your home and depends on you for food.
+A dog spends a large chunk of its waking moments with you; it lives with you, sleeps in your home and depends on you for food (not so much if you own one of best automatic dog food dispensers).
 This is the very definition of family: Most people would prefer a trained dog that will not negatively impact everyday life activities, like sleeping, visits from friends, the phone ringing, and so on.
 This contributes to a stable home life.
 The trained dog can participate in many family activities like going on hikes, attending games and can accompany you to many dog-friendly places such as public parks, beaches and camps, thus, adding to the joy as a family member.
 Shared activities inspire mutual love and trust that last a lifetime.
 More so, outings that are necessary for the dog’s own sake are less stressful, such as visits to dog groomers and the veterinary.

 Having an untrained dog, on the other hand, is like throwing a weighted ball randomly around, a hazard in every direction.
 This invites negative stress to the family which impacts the health and well-being of everyone concerned.
 Furthermore, an untrained dog requires an inordinate amount of supervision; some owners find themselves rearranging their lives to fit around their dogs’ bad behaviors.
 There is a financial implication to this.
 Such owners may feel the need to buy sometimes expensive gadgets to control their dogs, may have to replace damaged objects and are at risk of being sued.
 Sadly, records show that many shelters are full because of owners’ inability to get along with untrained dogs, leading to their abandonment.
 There is also a lesser likelihood that an untrained dog will be adopted from the shelter into a new family than a trained one.